 - Outside counsel to the California Governor’s Office and the California Department of Conservation with respect to the EIR required by Senate Bill 4 (Pavley 2013) on the subject of “well stimulation treatment” (including hydraulic fracturing) in California;

 - Outside counsel to the Santa Cruz County Regional Transportation Commission with respect to the proposed North Coast Rail Trail Project;

 - Outside counsel to the City of Roseville on a variety of land use and environmental matters;

-- Outside counsel to the North Kern Water District with respect to CEQA issues associated with competing water rights applications on the Kern River; and
+- Outside counsel to the North Kern Water District with respect to CEQA issues associated with competing water rights applications on the Kern River.

-Mr. Moose regularly teaches CEQA courses and seminars or lectures for such organizations as the UC Davis Extension Program, the Association of Environmental Professionals, CLE International, Lorman International, and the California Continuing Education of the Bar program, State Bar Environmental Law Conference at Yosemite.
-He is also President of Solar Cookers International, a Sacramento-based international nonprofit corporation focused on encouraging the use of solar thermal cooking around the world.
+For many years, Mr. Moose regularly taught CEQA courses and seminars or lectures for such organizations as the UC Davis Extension Program, the Association of Environmental Professionals, CLE International, Lorman International, and the California Continuing Education of the Bar program, State Bar Environmental Law Conference at Yosemite.
+He serves on the Advisory Board to the Center for Law, Energy, and the Environment (CLEE) at Berkeley Law.
+He is also former President of Solar Cookers International, a Sacramento-based international nonprofit corporation focused on encouraging the use of solar thermal cooking around the world.